zmap/zmap/README.md

 If you are looking to do more involved scans (e.g., banner grab or TLS handshake), take a look at [ZGrab 2](https://github.com/zmap/zgrab2), ZMap's sister project that performs stateful application-layer handshakes.

+> [!CAUTION]
+> Ethical Scanning
+>
+> Performing Internet-wide scans can have serious ethical and operational implications.
+While ZMap defaults to usually safe
+> settings, it is your responsibility to ensure that you're a good internet citizen.
+Rules of thumb are to scan at the
+> slowest speed necessary, scan slower if you're scanning a smaller target space, and provide a way for network operators
+> to opt-out.
+More information can be found [here](https://github.com/zmap/zmap/wiki/Getting-Started-Guide#%EF%B8%8F-warning-on-scanning-rate).

 Using ZMap